|Nutrition Facts (per serving)|

 Remove the chicken thighs to a cutting board and set aside.

 Purée the sauce with an immersion blender.
 Add the tomato paste and set the pot on the low sauté setting.
 Cook for about 3 to 5 minutes, or until the sauce is reduced slightly and thickened as desired.
-Stir in the remaining 3 tablespoons of butter and cream.
+Stir in the remaining 3 tablespoons of ghee or butter, along with the cream.

 Cut the chicken thighs into bite-size pieces and return the pieces to the pot.
 Cook until hot.
+Taste and add 1 teaspoon of honey, if desired.
 Stir in half of the chopped cilantro.
 Serve the butter chicken with hot cooked rice and garnish with the remaining cilantro.